 Who Is Responsible for Priest Abuse-Related Injuries?

-Upon examining the allegations, patterns begin to emerge.
-Adult priests allegedly committed acts to or with minors of all ages.
-The acts were criminal as minors are held to a different standard in matters involving consensual sex.
 When adults were the alleged target, they were usually under pressure from supervisory priests or bishops.
 The children were encouraged by their faith to see priests as spiritual leaders.
-They may have considered the acts in which they allegedly participated as acts of obedience or faith.
+They may have considered the acts they allegedly participated in as acts of obedience or faith.
 The church allegedly urged families to remain silent about their complaints.
 The church never punished the priests until years later.
-Several parties are legally responsible for establishing these ongoing patterns of abuse:

 - Diocese bishops and church leaders: Bishops and supervisory clergy failed to protect children within the church, even after initial allegations arose.
 They took no disciplinary actions and failed to report alleged abuses as criminal acts.
 Some bishops arranged new assignments at different locations.